side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/blog/2017-02-21-jest-19-immersive-watch-mode-test-platform-improvements.md

 ## Revamped documentation

-As you may have already seen, [Hector Ramos](https://twitter.com/hectorramos) and [Kevin Lacker](https://twitter.com/lacker) gave Jest's documentation a fresh new look.
+As you may have already seen, [Hector Ramos](https://twitter.com/hectorramos) and [Kevin Lacker](https://twitter.com/lacker) gave Jest’s documentation a fresh new look.
 We changed the way we organize the website and it now features Docs and API as separate pages:

 - Under [Docs](https://jestjs.io/docs/getting-started.html#content) you can find an introduction to Jest, including [Getting Started](https://jestjs.io/docs/getting-started.html#content) or [Testing Asynchronous Code](https://jestjs.io/docs/asynchronous.html#content) and handy guides like [Snapshot Testing](https://jestjs.io/docs/snapshot-testing.html#content), [Testing React Native App](https://jestjs.io/docs/tutorial-react-native.html#content), [Using with webpack](https://jestjs.io/docs/webpack.html#content) or [Migrating to Jest](https://jestjs.io/docs/migration-guide.html#content) and many more!
 - The [API](https://jestjs.io/docs/api.html) section on the other hand lists all available methods exposed by Jest: the `expect` and `jest` objects, mock functions, globals, along with configuration options from _package.json_ and from the CLI.